SkoolNotes/Taproot/2020ENG201/KBhENG201GoSTEssayPlanningJack.md

 - BD smell of movies bottled up for memories
 - BE abuse as balance between bottle and um... that other thing
 - BF Rahel "canned" by principle due to her childlike nature
-- BE silent Estha places vegetables in film cans
+- BG silent Estha places vegetables in film cans

 - CA twins as "two-egged"
 - CB Chacko sarcastically relates babies of Hindus as being from eggs